 What is Digital Process Automation (DPA)?

-Digital process automation is the digitization of end-to-end processes, which means improving on operational inefficiencies and service delivery by eliminating the waste attributed to manual workflows.
-In essence, DPA is a progression of business process management; it enhances organizational workflows by speeding up results, meanwhile decreasing the likelihood of human errors (that contribute to needless excess and compromised service delivery).
+Digital process automation (DPA) is the digitization of end-to-end processes, which means improving operational inefficiencies and service delivery by eliminating the waste attributed to manual workflows.
+In essence, digital process automation is a progression of business process management; it enhances organizational workflows by speeding up results, meanwhile decreasing the likelihood of human errors (that contribute to needless excess and compromised service delivery).

 How Digital Process Automation Works

 Digital process automation (DPA) uses software and digital technology to automate manual, time-consuming tasks.
 The purpose of DPA is to optimize and streamline workflows, as well as to provide more personalized customer experiences.
 With the help of digital process automation, agencies and IT teams can readily collaborate through a single platform, while at the same time, mitigating security risks and reducing overhead costs by a notable margin.

 Digital document management technology becomes exponentially more powerful when utilized alongside digital process automation.
 Combined, they can deliver on the full promise of digital transformation.

 Any processes that are heavily dependent on content from completed forms and communication — like applications, contracts, or employee onboarding — can be skillfully optimized via automation.
 And when they are automated in a way that can be continually upgraded or revised, it results in measurable gains for both the customer and employee experience, as well as decreased costs for your agency.